r-c-f/waynergy/README.md

 activated remotely, `screensaver/stop` should contain a command to terminate it when it is deactivated.

+#### Enter/Exit events

+`screen/enter` and `screen/exit` should contain a command to be run when the screen is entered or exited, respectively.

 #### Idle inhibition hack

 Due to issues with the idle inhibition protocol, idle is actually inhibited by